nobuyuki83/delfem2/readme.md

 # DelFEM2

-A framework for geometry processing and FEM simulation including all the components -- shape editing, meshing, FEM simulation, linear solver, visualization.

-DelFEM2 is aiming a interactive digital engineering and authoring tool.

-Aside from the C++ implementation, python wrapper, called PyDelFEM2, is provided.
+DelFEM2 is a end-to-end framework for geometry processing and FEM simulation covering wide range of components including shape editing, meshing, FEM simulation, linear solver, and visualization.
+DelFEM2 is aiming an interactive digital engineering and authoring tool.
+Aside from the C++ implementation, python wrapper called PyDelFEM2 is provided.

 The implementation is based on the [DelFEM](https://github.com/nobuyuki83/DelFEM) library